SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM: Introduction

 \section{Introduction}

-Dramatic advances in storage technology has resulted in users storing personal (sensitive) information on portable devices (mobiles, laptops etc).

-Unfortunately, the stored information becomes vulnerable to unauthorized disclosures through attacks on the storage medium. ``Drive snooping'' -- either through a potentially untrusted software installed on the system~\cite{adobe_snooping} or as firmware for the disk~\cite{nsa_snooping} -- constantly monitors disk reads/writes and creates user profiles on the basis of the information being accessed more frequently.

-Further, data privacy becomes significantly more important in the fight against increasing censorship and intrusion by unfriendly powerful nation state adversaries.
-There are numerous examples \cite{defy} of human rights activists being coerced to provide access and encryption keys to oppresive regimes.

-To ensure confidentiality, data can be encrypted in between accesses and when written to disk.
-This however is not enough \cite{accesspatternleak} because the sequence of locations read and written leaks information regarding the user's {\em access pattern} and ultimately the contents of the stored data.
-This is especially important in providing plausible deniability mechanisms~\cite{datalair,hive}
+Dramatic advances in storage technology have resulted in users storing personal (sensitive) information on portable devices (mobiles, laptops etc).
+To ensure confidentiality, data can be encrypted at-rest.
+However, often this is not enough since access sequences of read and written locations leaks significant amounts of information about the data itself, defeating the protection provided by encryption \cite{accesspatternleak}.

-To mitigate this, oblivious RAMs (ORAM) are designed to allow a client to hide data access patterns from an adversary monitoring a storage device or unsecured RAM.
-Informally, the ORAM adversarial model ensures computational indistinguishability between multiple equal-length query/access sequences.
-ORAMs also guarantee indistinguishability between reads and writes.
+To mitigate this, one solution is to access items using an oblivious RAM (ORAM) protocol to hide data access patterns from an adversary monitoring the storage device or unsecured RAM.
+Informally, ORAM protocols ensure (computational) indistinguishability between multiple equal-length query/access sequences.

-Although ORAMs provide an elegant solution for access privacy, they incur very significant overheads, often prohibitive in practical scenarios for securing local storage devices.
-Instead, a more common deployment scenario for ORAMs is to secure network storage where high network latency ``masks'' the access overhead inherent to ORAM designs.
-Thus, previous ORAM literature has largely focused on minimizing network bandwidth requirements and reducing the number of round trips to the server required in order to complete an access.
-In this regard, tree-based ORAM designs (such as PathORAM~\cite{pathoram}) have achieved a known lower bound on bandwidth under assuming significant client side storage.
-Unfortunately, even in this case, ORAMs are impractical for deployment for most applications.

-Further, ORAMs protect against an {\em online} adversary that can monitor {\em all} accesses.
-In practice this is often too strong when used for storage devices.
-Instead, a {\em multi-snapshot adversary}~\cite{datalair,hive,defy} that can access and observe the device after every {\em write} operation is of more interest.

-The adversary can save and compare {\em snapshots} of the device, which may include device state information and filesystem metadata.
-The typical example involves customs officers at border crossings scanning a device under coercion, or malware monitoring disk writes/updates.

-To overcome this, Li {\em et al.}~\cite{li_write_only} introduced write-only ORAMs that only protect privacy of write operations.
-Subsequent work by Blass {\em et al.}~\cite{hive} has shown that write-only ORAMs can achieve significantly better performance when compared to ORAMs with both read and write privacy guarantees.

-\cite{hive} also shows how to achieve plausible deniability of stored data using write-only ORAMs.
-Plausible deniability allows users to plausibly deny the existence of certain data stored on their device, against an adversary that may access and observe the device once (``single-snapshot'') or at multiple points in time (``multi-snapshot'').